 Step Six: If I want any of those photos to be synced back to Lightroom CC for viewing, editing, etc. but as smart objects I simply drag and drop them from their respective folders in the Folders panel to the desired synced collections.
 This triggers Classic to create and upload a smart preview of those photos (along with any edits that have been applied at any point in the process).
 If I have a lot of photos spread across multiple folders I’ll add them to a regular un-synced collection before removing them from being synced as it makes it easier to find them again.

 The whole point of this exercise is to manage the 20GB/100GB of cloud storage that comes with your CC subscription.
 Photos imported/created in a Lightroom CC app exist as full resolution copies in the cloud that count against your storage.
-Photos synced from Lightroom Classic to Lightroom CC only exist as smart previews in the cloud, which are much smaller than the full resolution copies and take up a fraction of the storage space.
+Photos synced from Lightroom Classic to Lightroom CC only exist as smart previews in the cloud, and do not count against your storage.